carpentries-incubator/high-dimensional-stats-r/_episodes/06-clustering.md

 - "How can we cluster data without a model?"
 - "How can we check if clusters are robust?"
 objectives:
-- "Perform clustering with K-means and mixture models."
+- "Perform clustering with K-means, mixture models, and hierarchical clustering."
-- "Assess clustering performance with silhouette score and bootstrapping."
+- "Assess clustering performance with silhouette score and bootstrapping/consensus clustering."
 keypoints:
 - "KP1"
 math: yes